 On October 3, the U.S. Senate voted 98-1 (only Sen. Mike Lee, R-UT voted nay) to approve The SUPPORT for Patients and Communities Act (H.R.
-6 or previously titled the Opioid Crisis Response Act), a final step before the President’s signature.
+6 signed 10-24-18 or previously titled the Opioid Crisis Response Act), a final step before the President’s signature [Editor's note: President Trump signed the bill on October 24].
 The House approved the measure by a vote of 393-8 on September 28.
 The Senate approved an earlier version of this legislation on September 17 and as reported on ACEs Connection, it includes significant provisions taken from or aligned with the goals of the Heitkamp-Durbin Trauma-Informed Care for Children and Families Act (S. 774), including the creation of an interagency task force to identify trauma-informed best practices and grants for trauma-informed practices in schools.

 As reported earlier in ACEs Connection, the trauma provisions are the result of “extensive engagement” of the offices of Senators Heitkamp (D-ND) and Durbin (D-IL) with Shelley Capito (R-WV), and Lisa Murkowski (R-AK).
 The opioid legislation represents a rare bipartisan, multiple committee achievement.